PudgyPoppins/caps/README.md

 * ##Logging
 	* When a user signs up for an event, after the event has happened, then the nonprofit representative can verify that they helped out
+		* Add another crontab job that runs every 30 minutes.
+Filter for all of the volunteering events that happened more than one day ago.
+Send one email to nonprofit reps listing all of the attendees who didn't have their hours verified so far.
 	* Nonprofit representatives can also add a log for a user without an event
 	* Users can add their own logs.
 They can select a nonprofit that's already added or write in their own.
 They can write in their hours, too.

 * ## Later:
 	* 404 error page isn't getting css.
 	* When making the site look good, I'll probably have to override all of the forms with custom elements.
-See nonprofit_map and change all of that dom element creation stuff that I did.
+See nonprofit_map and change all of that dom element creation stuff that I did.conda create -n entwine -c conda-forge entwine
 	* make more favicons (for phones) and more meta data (twitter card, etc)
 	* write some general tests
 	* ordering networks/nonprofits based on distance to you: https://geopy.readthedocs.io/en/stable/#module-geopy.distance
-	* switch image uploading to a service like aws
-	* use regex on phone model to enforce an answer
 	* add a button you can use to get directions to a nonprofit on its detail view
 	* set keywords and author meta for base.html